puraminy/nodcast/README.md

 ## other features

 NodCast has many other features, which you can discover when you are working with it.
 Some hotkeys are listed below.
 They are accessible when you open an article.
-You can press `h` to see the list of available command in each section.
+You can press `h` to see the list of available commands in each section.

 ```
  Down)          expand the selection to the next sentence